Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 If you have three Thrift-characters on your team, you can endlessly spam Musou while on horse and move at a speed that nearly equals Benkei.
 Having Belt of Concentration to regenerate your Musou is optional but it makes performing the trick a bit smoother.

-Although this tactic allows moving faster than the speed cap, it's somewhat more situational and less effective compared to the above speed tactics.
+Although this tactic allows moving faster than the Speed cap, it's somewhat more situational and less effective compared to the above tactics.
 For one, it requires you to have a very specific team of characters with S-rank in Thrift.
 It requires you to be on horseback, so it can't be used indoors.
 Potentially having to dismount/mount your horse every once in a while also adds some extra steps to doing this speed movement.
 And generally, your average Speed is just slightly slower than optimally performed Benkei speed digging.

 But this trick has some unique benefits as well.
 It doesn't rely on frame rate, making it 100% consistent even on console or vsync 60.
 Horse boosting also becomes comparatively more powerful if you can get Winged Boots to drop from enemies first.
+So with some luck and a right setup, it could become even faster than Benkei.

 You should unlock Red Hare or Matsukaze for horse boosting since these horses have a higher base Speed (250), increasing the effectiveness of their boost.